Pi-Case-40-Community/PiCase40/README.md

 ## Contributing

 If it replaces the top, bottom or outer part of the case, it goes in **Cases**.
 If it replaces the GPIO redirection PCB, it goes in **PCBs**.
 If it is an addition to the case, it goes in **Accessories**.

+Please use the structure shown above.
+I.e. Depending on the type of resource, make a folder named after your GitHub username, in the respective directory.
+Inside it, place a README, a LICENSE and your Source and Output files in the respective folders.

+    ### Test